-As part of the ORSA process in 2018, a number of underwriting stresses were tested.
-These included expenses, claims and lapse stresses as well as increases in reinsurance costs.
+As part of the ORSA process in 2019, a number of underwriting stresses were tested.
+These included expenses, claims and lapse stresses.
 In addition, several scenarios which looked at a combination of stresses, including underwriting stresses, were analysed.
 These stresses involved the recalculation of the projected Solvency II own funds and capital requirements (SCR) to determine if the Company would have sufficient own funds to cover the SCR at each future point in time.
 In terms of standalone stresses, the underwriting stress which was most onerous was the mass lapse stress where the Company is assumed to lose a large proportion of its portfolio immediately.
-Even in this extreme stress the Company's free assets remained positive.
+Even in this extreme stress the Company's free capital remained positive.
 Solvency coverage remained above 100% with own funds continuing to exceed solvency capital requirements over the business planning horizon.